Azeddev28/school_management/README.md

 # All Setps have been completed alongwith the bonus part

+Add .env file to run project a template .env has been added for guidance

 **Test Cases Added**

 		(run by : python manage test api)